libxml-raku/LibXML-raku/doc/PI.md

 Processing instructions are implemented with LibXML with read and write access.
 The PI data is the PI without the PI target (as specified in XML 1.0 [17]) as a string.
 This string can be accessed with getData as implemented in [LibXML::Node ](LibXML::Node ).

-The write access is aware about the fact, that many processing instructions have attribute like data.
-Therefore setData() provides besides the DOM spec conform Interface to pass a set of named parameter.
-So the code segment
+Many processing instructions have attribute like data.
+Therefore setData() provides, in addition to the DOM spec, the passing of named parameters.
+So the code segment:

     my LibXML::PI $pi = $dom.createProcessingInstruction("abc");
     $pi.setData(foo=>'bar', foobar=>'foobar');